mlhartme/stool/client/documentation.md

 * **PORT_LAST**
   Last port available for stages.
 Type number, default 9999.
 * **REGISTRY_NAMESPACE**
-  Prefix for all stage tags.
+  Prefix for all stage repository tags.
 Type string.
 * **VHOSTS**
   `true` to create urls with subdomains for app and stage name.
   `false` to create urls without subdomains.
 (Note that urls always contain the port to distinguish between stages).
 Type boolean.
-  If you want to enable vhosts you have to make sure you have the respective DNS * entries for your machine.
+  If you want to enable vhosts you need the respective DNS * entries for your machine.

 #### Ports

 Stool allocates ports from the range $PORT_FIRST ... $POST_LAST.
 To choose a port for a given Stage, Stool computes a hash in this range.
 If this port if already allocated, the next higher port is checked (with roll-over to portFirst if necessary).

 #### Environment